SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Introduction

-It may bring great threats if someone misuses scene manipulated audios with the intent to cause harm.
-For one thing, it will mislead public cognition if scene manipulated audios are spread widely on social medium for unethical purposes.
-For another, the scene manipulated audio increases the risk of attacks for many applications~\cite{Stowell2015Detection} including intelligent wearable devices, context-aware services, robotics navigation systems, which understand the situations of user with the help of acoustic scene classification systems.
-Besides, the acoustic scene manipulation technology will make real-time crime localization systems unreliable~\cite{Malik2013Acoustic}.
+\blackf{This is a cause for concern, therefore, if someone misuses} scene manipulated \blackf{audio} with the intent to cause harm.
+For one thing, \blackf{it would mislead the public if scene-manipulated audio was disseminated widely on social media} for unethical purposes.
+For another, the scene manipulated audio increases the risk of attacks for many applications~\cite{Stowell2015Detection} including intelligent wearable devices, context-aware services, robotics navigation systems, \blackf{which rely on acoustic scene classification/recognition to understand the situation of their users.} \blackf{Scene fake utterances also bring potential vulnerability risk \textcolor[rgb]{0,0,0}{to audio-visual scene analysis systems~\cite{Owens2018AV} and objects in the environment~\cite{Gan2019Self} using both visual and acoustic cues,} as well as recognizing environmental sound via audio-visual learning~\cite{Zhao2018TheSO}.} \blackf{Furthermore,} the acoustic scene manipulation technology \blackf{makes} real-time crime localization systems unreliable~\cite{Malik2013Acoustic}.
 For example, a victim being chased by an offender calls a police emergency call center.
-The actual location (i.e. car, street, living room etc.) of harassed persons may not be identified correctly if the localization system is attacked by the acoustical scene manipulation technology.
+The actual location (i.e. car, street, living room etc.) of harassed persons may not be \blackf{correctly identified} if the localization system is attacked by the \blackf{acoustic} scene manipulation technology.
 In addition, it will bring challenges to audio forensics.
-Audio forensics is to evaluate and analyse audio recordings, which is commonly utilized for integrity verification and authenticity of the evidence in a court of law~\cite{Zakariah2017D}.
+Audio forensics \blackf{seeks} to evaluate and \blackf{analyze} audio recordings, which is commonly utilized for integrity verification and authenticity of the evidence in a court of law~\cite{Zakariah2017D}.
 One scenario of audio forensics is to identify and rebuild crime or accident scenes.
-It may pose serious risks if real scenes of the recordings are tampered.
-So scene manipulation audio detection is of great significance.
-It is also nontrivial to design a scene manipulated audio dataset to help the development of this research.
+It may pose serious risks if real scenes of the recordings are \textcolor[rgb]{0,0,0}{replaced} with a fake one. \textcolor[rgb]{0,0,0}{Therefore,} scene manipulation audio detection is of great significance.
+It is also nontrivial to design a scene fake audio dataset to help the development of this research.